 Systemic racism and prejudice must end.
 We seek justice and inclusion for all — minorities, the LGBTQ community, veterans, women, and underserved consumers.
 To propel this mission, we are having intentional conversations, listening, learning, and taking action.

 Credit unions throughout the region are speaking out against prejudice.
 We will participate in these conversations, keeping a dialogue that’s open and honest.
-In addition, we will provide educational opportunities for Northwest credit unions so they may convene, learn, share, and make a difference, together.
-We invite everyone in the Northwest Credit Union family, and beyond, to be part of a new chapter, as we take steps to ensure equity and inclusion for all.
+In addition, we will provide educational opportunities for credit unions so they may convene, learn, share, and make a difference, together.
+We invite everyone in the Credit Union family, and beyond, to be part of a new chapter, as we take steps to ensure equity and inclusion for all.

-As your Association, we will:
+As your Association, we have: